 Menu Items that are Consistently Vegan

-At some Indian restaurants, it’s all but impossible to ascertain the vegan status of a particular dish.
-Often, the waiter won’t have a clue and there won’t be any way to find out.
+At some Indian restaurants, you may find it nearly impossible to ascertain the vegan status of a particular dish.
+Often, your waiter won’t have a clue, or you may struggle to clearly communicate.
 I’ve lost count of the number of times this has happened to me.

 So where does all this leave us?
 There’s never any guarantee, but here are some popular and reliably vegan Indian restaurant foods: